 Greenhouse Effect Science Experiment

-Make Milk Plastic
+Make Milk Bioplastics

 We were so excited by how well this project turned out.
 As much as we love our milk plastic experiments, we really enjoyed making a clear gelatin bio-plastic.

-Layers of the Earth Soap
+Layers of the Earth Soap DIY

 Learn the layers of the Earth making this gorgeous soap and learn how to be a little more environmentally friendly by making your own soaps at home.
 Not only will you save money, but you will also be doing something good for the planet.
+This is one Earth Day craft for kids that is actually good for the environment!

 Want more Layers of the Earth activities?
 Check out this article for ideas.